-In this heat exchanger the one side ow two fluid exchangers are immersed in a bed of finely divided solid materials.
+In this heat exchanger, the one side of two fluid exchangers is immersed in a bed of finely divided solid materials.

-In the direct contact type the two fluids comes directly in contact with each other.
+In the direct contact type, the two fluids come directly in contact with each other.
 They exchange heat and then separated.

 Let’s see some more types of direct contact type heat exchangers.

 The two immiscible fluids are brought into direct contact in this heat exchangers.
-The immiscible fluids are the one which won’t mix to give the single phase.
+The immiscible fluids are the one that won’t mix to give a single phase.